Eddie Olczyk: Post-playing career

 On December 30, 2010, it was announced that Foley and Olczyk signed a three-year extension to stay with the Blackhawks.

 On May 5, 2014, EA Sports announced that "Eddie O" would provide color commentary for NHL 15 alongside play-by-play announcer Mike Emrick and "Inside-the-Glass" reporter Ray Ferraro.
 The trio have provided commentary for five years until Ferraro became the new color commentator in NHL 20.
 From 2018 to 2020, "Inside-the-Glass" reporter Brian Boucher joined the lead duo for national games.
-After Emrick retired, at the end of the 2020 Stanley Cup Finals, on October 19, 2020, he was paired with Kenny Albert and John Forslund for most of the regular season but was paired with Albert for the playoffs and the Stanley Cup Finals.
+After Emrick retired, at the end of the 2020 Stanley Cup Final, on October 19, 2020, he was paired with Kenny Albert and John Forslund for most of the regular season but was paired with Albert for the playoffs and the Stanley Cup Final.

 Albert and Olczyk joined TNT after the Finals as their lead broadcast team while NBC studio analyst Keith Jones was later added to join the pair.

 Olczyk also has an interest in Thoroughbred horse racing, appearing in advertisements for Xpressbet and serving as a guest commentator and handicapper for major horse racing events such as the Kentucky Derby, Kentucky Oaks, Preakness Stakes, and the Belmont Stakes on NBC networks, and on WGN Sports coverage of the Arlington Million that is fed nationally.
 Olczyk's deal with TNT allows him to remain at NBC for horse racing.

 On July 18, 2022, Olczyk left the Blackhawks following a contract dispute to join the broadcasting team for the Seattle Kraken.
+On July 28, 2026, Olczyk left the Kraken broadcasting team due to personal reasons, deciding to focus on national broadcasts with NHL on TNT.